- 23 May 2022

 We recommend creating content on our sandbox environment before deployment.
 You can also use a beta/test/non-production environment of your platform.
 Both of these methods help you avoid any live user data visibility.
 Having a test/non-production environment helps you validate content accuracy before it is published.

 - Data Privacy

 Whatfix does not store any data entered by the users.
 Whatfix stores only the structure of the page on which the content is created.
-Whatfix also captures a screenshot of a page to make it available in multi-formats like articles or PDF.
+Whatfix also captures a screenshot of a page to make it available in multi-formats like articles or PDFs.
 Whatfix also provides you with the ability to blackout or redact any sensitive information that may be present on the page.

 User Account for Creation

-Your product team gets a dedicated and access controlled account to create and edit Whatfix guides.
+Your product team gets a dedicated and access-controlled account to create and edit Whatfix guides.
 An active internet connection is required to manage users.

 Security of Whatfix Editor

 In the cases where our scripts are not used, Whatfix can provide a production extension or a mechanism for organizations to create their own extension.
 After creation, this extension can be deployed and controlled by the respective organization.